eMetaboHUB/MS-CleanR/README.md

 - MSCleanR handle LCMS acquired in DIA or DDA mode.
 All features without MS/MS will be discarded during the first step.
 If data contain MS1 only, the first MS-CleanR step will crash.
 - "Error: the condition has length > 1" is encountered during database annotations merging if using R > 4.2

+### Last News
+Since the active development of MSDial 5.x and the integration of a part of MScleanR, this tool will no longer be maintained.
+We are cooking a new version which take into account all MSDial 5 new features.
+Hope it will be published soon.

 ### Citation
 Publication link: https://pubs.acs.org/doi/abs/10.1021/acs.analchem.0c01594
 MS-CleanR: A Feature-Filtering Workflow for Untargeted LC–MS Based Metabolomics